Jonathan Xavier Inda, PhD

 601 S. Morgan St.

-Jonathan Inda is Professor and Director of Latin American and Latino Studies.
+Jonathan Inda is Professor and Chair of Latin American and Latino Studies.
 He earned a Ph.D. in Anthropology from the University of California, Berkeley and an A.B. in Public Policy from Stanford University.
 He has written about anthropology and globalization, Foucauldian social theory, the geneticization of race, and the government of immigration.
 His books include Race, Identity, and Citizenship (1999), The Anthropology of Globalization (2002, 2008), Anthropologies of Modernity: Foucault, Governmentality, and the Politics of Life(2005), Targeting Immigrants: Government, Technology, and Ethics (2006), and Governing Immigration Through Crime (2013).